 - 1/2 cup of fresh raspberry/strawberry I used raspberry

-- 1/2 cup unsweetened original coconut milk not low fat version
+- 1 cup unsweetened coconut milk (Thai coconut milk if possible) not low fat version

 I usually freeze my ice cream maker bowl 48 hours (as recommended by manufacturer) prior to making ice cream.
 Pour the chilled rhubarb mixture into the ice cream maker bowl and churn according to your ice cream maker's manufacturer.
 Mine is well churned at about 20 minutes.
 It may take you up to 30 minutes or so

-Scoop them into container with lid and I usually freeze for another 1 hour before serving them.
-You can serve immediately if you want
+Scoop them into container with lid and I usually freeze for another 4 hours before serving them.
+You can serve immediately if you want.
+It will be soft serve consistency

 …and oh..it pairs so well with that piece of rhubarb pound cake I made (will share recipe soon too!) oh boy..so many food so little time!!